valeriocelletti/Lightstreamer-example-Portfolio-adapter-java/README.md

 # Lightstreamer - Portfolio Demo - Java Adapter
 <!-- START DESCRIPTION lightstreamer-example-portfolio-adapter-java -->
 The *Portfolio Demo* simulate a portfolio management: it shows a list of stocks included in a portfolio and provide a simple order entry form.
 Changes to portfolio contents due to new orders are displayed on the page in real time.
+In addition to that the *Full Version of the Portfolio Demo* shows for each stock in the portfolio also the current price, updated in real time from a market data feed.

 This project shows the Java Metadata and Data Adapters for the *Portfolio Demo* and how they can be plugged into Lightstreamer Server.
+It shows also how to integrate the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java) into the same Adapter Set to support the *Full Version of the Portfolio Demo*.

-As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#clients-using-this-adapter), you may refer to the [Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) and view the corresponding [Basic Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo_Basic/) or you may refer to the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client) and view the corresponding [Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo/).
+As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#clients-using-this-adapter), you may refer to the [Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) and view the corresponding [Basic Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo_Basic/) or you may refer to the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client) and view the corresponding [Portfolio Demo Live Demo](http://demos.lightstreamer.com/PortfolioDemo/) for the *Full Version of the Portfolio Demo*.

 ## Details